Contact Us

 This retail revolution changed product accessibility and drastically improved the customer experience.
 Other retailers were quick to catch on to Tiffany’s innovative concept of mail-order shopping.

-From Page to Screen: 3 Ways to Integrate Print Catalogs with Digital
+3 Ways to Integrate Print Catalogs with Digital

-QR Codes
+1. QR Codes

-• Dynamic Content Adaptation: QR codes can redirect to dynamic content that changes based on time, location, or consumer behavior.
+QR codes can redirect to dynamic content that changes based on time, location, or consumer behavior.
 For example, a print catalog with a QR code that links to breakfast products in the morning and dinner products in the evening.

-• Boost Consumer Trust and Transparency: QR codes can build a deeper level of trust and transparency between brands and consumers by linking to detailed product stories, sourcing information, or ethical practices.
-This is particularly effective in sectors where product origin and sustainability information are key purchasing factors.
+QR codes can build deeper trust and transparency by linking to detailed product stories, sourcing information, or ethical practices.
+This is particularly effective in industries where product origin and sustainability information are key purchasing factors.

-• Enhanced Tracking and Analytics: QR codes that link to personalized URLs allow for granular tracking of user engagement and behavior.
-This data can inform businesses about which products or pages capture the most attention.
+QR codes that link to personalized URLs allow for granular tracking of user engagement and behavior.

-Informed Delivery
+2. Informed Delivery

 Here’s how it works.